OSSpk/Awesome-Python-Games/README.md

 ## How to Run
-The games run on the browser-based programming environment [CodeSkulptor](http://www.codeskulptor.org/)
+The games run on the browser-based programming environment [CodeSkulptor](http://www.codeskulptor.org/).
+Simply copy a game's code and paste it in the CodeSkulptor Editor.
+Then just click the Run button and the game will be started.

 ## Note
- because they use some specific libraries to render graphics and to respond to events which are programmed in the CodeSkulptor.
-A minor part of the whole code is just specific to CodeSkulptor but the game's logic and classes etc are in Python.
+These games are built in Python 2 but they use a specific library to draw the canvas and to do the event-based programming.
+This library named 'simplegui' is only accessible in the browser based IDE CodeSkulptor hence its necessary to run the code using CodeSkulptor.

 -----------------------------
 ## Author